seperot/Android_Fastlane_CICD_Image/README.md

     - fastlane yourDebug
 ```

-The version updater takes your google play store listing and checks it against your gradle version.
-If your gradle version number is higher than the app store it will stick with it, if it's equal or lower that the store version then it will +1 to the end of the version.
+The version updater takes your Google Play store listing and checks it against your Gradle version.
+If your Gradle version number is higher than the app store it will stick with it, if it’s equal or lower that the store version then it will take that, +1 to the end, then change the Gradle version for that one.

-Change this line and it should work correctly
+All you need to do is take the version_updater.sh file from here and put it in the root folder of your app and edit this line to have your bundle ID

  ```
 curl -O playstorepage https://play.google.com/store/apps/details\?id\=<YourBundleID>